catwalk764/DSA_DataStructure-and-Algorithm-Python/constant_time.md

 Definition: An algorithm with O(1) complexity always takes the same amount of time to execute regardless of input size.

-Explanation: No matter how large the array is, accessing the first element always takes the same amount of time.
+Explanation: No matter how large the array is, accessing the nth element always takes the same amount of time.
 ---------------------------------------------------------------
 Why is it Constant Time?
 Array Indexing: Arrays are stored in contiguous memory locations.
 When you access an element by its index, the memory address of that element is calculated using a simple formula: